bookofproofs/bookofproofs.github.io/_sources/history/19th-century/everett.md

 * At Potsdam Everett continued to work on the Carte du Ciel project publishing Galactic Longitude and Latitude of Poles of Binary-Star Orbits (1896).
 * This small institution had only one member of staff besides Miss Whitney, and Alice Everett no doubt was pleased to have the opportunity of working there, even temporarily.
 * Everett, now without a job, returned to England.
-* Alexander is listed as a student, but no occupation is given for Alice, Edith, or Genevieve who are all unmarried.
-* Although Everett gave no occupation at the time of the 1901 census, in fact she was working with her father translating a German scientific text by H Hoverstadt into English.
-* Her father died in 1904 and Everett's interests turned to optics.
 * Everett was employed for a year in the optical laboratory of Hilger, a company founded by two German precision optical instrument technicians Adam and Otto Hilger in 1874.
 * On 9 October 1917 Everett joined the National Physical Laboratory as a Junior Assistant in the Physics Division.
 * Remarkably, Everett started on yet another career.